racacax/IPTV-Recorder/README.md

 - ffmpeg and wget (not required but needed for quick installation)
 #### Installation process
 To install, just type `pip install -r requirements-dev.txt` and all dependencies should be installed.

+Note: You may need to create a virtual-env depending on your Python configuration (and it is recommended to do so).
 ## Configuration
 ### Start project
 Start project by typing `make up` or `make up_d` (if using Docker).
 You should see the database being created.
 An error message stating `CommandError: You must set settings.ALLOWED_HOSTS if DEBUG is False.` should appear.
 This is normal, our .env isn't configurated yet.
 You shouldn't have any other error.
 ### Init script
 Type `make init`.
-This will trigger .env and necessary steps.
+This will trigger .env definition process and necessary steps.
 #### .env
-Basic information will be set in the definition of .env process.
+Basic information will be set in the definition of .env file.
 The most important part is `ALLOWED_HOSTS` step.
 You must add the host where you will access your app.

 **DEBUG mode and uWSGI will be disabled.
 But it is recommended to disable DEBUG and enable uWSGI once all is configured (see one of the later points).**
 #### User creation
 This will create a super user which will be able to access the whole admin of the app.
 You'll also set the recordings writing directory path.

 If you want to add another user in the future, just head to Django admin and once user is created, type command `python manage.py set_user_data`.
-If using Docker
 #### Add playlist
 You must set a playlist for the user to be able to use the software.
 Playlist has to be in M3U format.